kawabata/iwds/README.md

 # How to create the document.

+0. You need `identify`, `emacs` and `cask` commands installed.

-1. Run the following in Emacs.
+1. Run the following in console.

-    M-x iwds-generate-files
+    % cask install
+    % cask run emacs --script iwds.el

+ucv.html and nucv.html will be produced.

-2. create PDF from generate files ucv.html and nucv.html.
+2. Convert HTML files to PDF files by HTML publication tools.